Vacation rentals in Alabama

 This largely agricultural state is also an excellent destination for food lovers, offering plenty of barbecue joints, Cajun cafes, farm stalls, boiled peanut stands, and opportunities to settle down at a meat ‘n’ three.

-Top things to do in Alabama
+What are the top things to do in Alabama?

 Birmingham